-Harbor Freight Belt Sander Review: $29 Reality Check
+Harbor Freight Belt Sander Review – 9 Reality Check

 The good: It runs.
-Belt tracks reasonably well after adjustment.
-Gets material off fast.
+Belt tracks reasonably well after the initial tension adjustment.
+Gets material off fast enough for rough work.
+For the price, it clears bar.

-For softwoods and occasional use, it’s fine.
-For hardwoods or daily use, save for a Makita or DeWalt.
+I’m apparently someone who always tries these tools on the hardest material first.
+Probably should have started with pine.
+For softwoods and occasional light use, it’s genuinely fine.
+For hardwoods or daily production use, save for a Makita or DeWalt — you’ll feel the difference in every session.

 David Chen